 It's high time we got our fiscal house in order.
-Economists have a key role in keeping our country from experiencing the fiscal and financial meltdown to which current policies are pointing.
-To do this, we need to unite as a profession around solutions to which our discipline points.
 The reforms presented here are neither entirely new nor wholly original.
 To me they represent solid economic engineering - straightforward solutions to clear cut problems.
 Yes, they are radical changes.
 But nothing short of radical changes will help us resolve our \$63.3 trillion shortfall.